bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 			dyldinfo  -dylibs  <path_to_executable_file>

-For instance, on a 32-bits Ubuntu Linux, with a CUDA Toolkit version 5.5 installed on '`/usr/local/cuda-5.5`', the output for *bioNMF-GPU* (single-GPU version) should be something similar to:
+For instance, on a 32-bits Ubuntu Linux, with a CUDA Toolkit version 5.5 installed on '`/usr/local/cuda-5.5`', the output for *NMF-mGPU* (single-GPU version) should be something similar to:

 		$> ldd bin/NMF_GPU
 				linux-gate.so.1 =>  (0xb7754000)